 We’ve heard about Henri Cartier-Bresson and the decisive moment, right?
 But the question is, how do we capture that moment when photographing people?

 The key word is patience.
 As photographers, we need to have patience.
 Watch and wait and be ready to take (make) the shot.

 For magazine articles, for example, photographing people, don’t just pose the subject(s) but rather try to engage in brief conversations with them to get a (specific) reaction from them.
 Also, consider body language, and capture gesture.

 Here are a few examples:

-Or, if photographing a speech or performance, watch (and listen to) the subject(s) as they perform, perhaps capture them as they look or point right at the camera, or capture key moments in their gestures, facial expressions, (pose) that express the mood and feeling you’re after, and that tell the story.
+Or, if photographing a speech or performance, watch (and listen to) the subject(s) as they perform, perhaps capture them as they look or point right at the camera, or capture critical moments in their gestures, facial expressions, (pose) that express the mood and feeling you’re after, and tell the story.

 The idea is to be ready to capture the decisive moment.
 And part of that is…patience.